rcrym/Huffman_Encoding/README.md

 # Huffman Encoding

-This is my Javascript implementation of the Huffman Encoding algorithm, a "optimal prefix code [algorithm] that is commonly used for lossless data compression".
+This is my Javascript implementation of the Huffman Encoding algorithm, a "optimal prefix code [algorithm] that is commonly used for lossless data compression" ([Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding)).

 To run: